Skip to main content

 Elements of unit faculty workload guidelines

-Academic units are required to develop and implement a faculty workload guideline (Faculty Rule 3335-5-07), which are to be integrated in their POA documents.
-It is anticipated that unit level policies will differ given the wide range of fields and field norms represented across the University.
+Academic units arerequired to develop and implement faculty workload guidance which is to be integrated in their POA documents.
+See the university Faculty Appointments, Faculty Workload, Tenure, and Retrenchment policy.
+It is anticipated that unit-level policies will differ given the wide range of fields and field norms represented across the University.
 Nonetheless, unit level policies should address minimally the following elements:

 Elements

-• Course load expectations.
-Teaching loads assigned to faculty members may be adjusted due to such factors as course “buyouts” (which should be aligned with percent effort defined for role) that are supported from internal and external funds, service assignments with particularly heavy workloads, course enrollment and level of effort, course modality, required vs. elective course, partial credit for team-taught courses and decreased research productivity (as determined through TIU and university review processes).
+Course load expectations.
+Teaching loads assigned to faculty members may be adjusted due to such factors as course “buyouts” (which should be aligned with percent effort defined for role) that are supported from internal and external funds, service assignments with particularly heavy workloads, course enrollment and level of effort, course modality, required vs. elective course, partial credit for team-taught courses, and decreased research productivity (as determined through TIU and University review processes).
+However, increases in teaching load effort should not be a long-term response to lack of performance in other areas of responsibilities.
+The administrative process addressing lack of performance is set forth in the Faculty Annual Review, Post-Tenure Review, and Reappointment policy.

 • Research expectations.
 Recognizing that specific indicators of research productivity may vary by discipline and subdiscipline, even within the same academic units, TIUs should articulate within their POA the time allocation for overall research activities.
-Research time allocation for faculty can be adjusted based on indicators of an active research agenda (e.g., grants, fellowships, supervision of undergraduate and graduate students and/or postdoctoral associates, publications).
+Research time allocation for faculty can be adjusted based on indicators of an active research agenda (e.g., grants, fellowships, supervision of undergraduate and graduate students and/or postdoctoral associates, publications), and increased teaching and/or service workload effort.

 • Joint appointment.
-Faculty workload assignments for faculty with joint appointments (e.g., in other academic TIU or centers and institutes) should be proportional to the assigned FTE in the respective units.
+Faculty workload assignments for faculty with joint appointments (e.g., in other academic TIUs or centers and institutes) should be proportional to the assigned FTE in the respective units.

 • Time interval.
 Unit policies should determine the interval considered for faculty workload expectations.
 For example, some units may assess faculty workload on an annual basis, while others may choose to assess faculty workload over a multi-year period (e.g., 2–3 years).
 Individual workload should be discussed annually during the annual review process.

 • Workload adjustments.
 Unit policies should address how faculty workload is rebalanced when a faculty member voluntarily expresses a desire to adjust their workload (e.g., a desire to engage in additional teaching in lieu of some research activity, a desire to decrease one’s FTE proportion).
-Similarly, unit policies should address how faculty workload is rebalanced based on review processes (e.g., annual, fourth-year), which determine that a faculty member has not met unit performance expectations in one or more areas (e.g., research productivity, teaching, service).
+Similarly, unit policies should address how faculty workload is rebalanced based on review processes (e.g., annual, 4th year) that determine a faculty member has not met unit performance expectations in one or more areas (e.g., research productivity, teaching, service).
 Workload adjustments must be equitable and meet the needs of the unit.

 • Complaint mechanism.
 The TIU chair/director has the role of assigning courses.
 Unit policies should include a process for faculty members to file complaints regarding their assigned workload, if they exceed the designated number of courses (or equivalent teaching assignments).

-• Faculty members in colleges that are the TIU/regional campuses should first seek to resolve the matter with their dean or dean/director.
+• Faculty members on regional campuses should first seek to resolve the matter with their regional campus dean/director, and faculty members in colleges that are the TIU should first seek to resolve the matter with their college dean.
 If the matter cannot be resolved, the complaint should be reviewed by OAA.